 Leave a comment if you think I’ve missed any.

 One common assumption I hear from clients is their customers or prospects don’t look for them online.
 Larry falls into this assumption in his article.
 Inbound Marketing is not just a lead generation tool.
 The Inbound Marketing Methodology describes a strategy, which focuses on the entire lifecycle of a customer, from a stranger to a promoter.

 While the CMO may never become a lead, he or she works on a team.
-As you can read in my conversion story, Inbound Marketing can support all stages of the sales process, not just lead generation.
+Inbound Marketing can support all stages of the sales process, not just lead generation.